kelseyhai/AnarchoTech-StudyTree/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 The configuration specified in the Vagrantfile using `config.vm.network` already included in this repository *should* do this for you automatically, however, if it *doesn't*, we need to set up a DHCP server manually and renew the leases on our machines.

-Here's how to first check and see if you need to renew the leases, and how to do that if you necessary.
+Here's how to first check and see if you need to renew the leases, and how to do that if necessary.

 ### Checking IP addresses